Her Way: A Portrait of My Mother

 Mom always disliked it when, as she put it, “People freely bantered about the ‘I love you’ expression.”
-With her eyes squeezed shut and her nose scrunched up, she would shake her head in vigorous disapproval and say, “It just sounds so insincere.”
+Eyes squeezed shut and nose wrinkled, she would shake her head in vigorous disapproval, saying, “It just sounds so insincere.”

 But this time, she blew me a kiss, waved goodbye, and whispered, “I love you.”

 Now, just a day and a half later, I was peering over my mask through racking sobs and tears.
 The world had changed forever.
 My gaze shifted back to my mother.
 She almost looks like she’s sleeping, I thought, and understood I was looking for chest rise.
 I forced myself to turn back to the woman in blue scrubs.
 “She was not alone,” the nurse said, her mask sucking in and out with each word.
 I wanted to scream aloud, “These damn masks make this an even more grotesque nightmare!”
 “Another nurse was with her,” she continued.
 “She was holding her hand and talking to her in her last moments.”

 It should have been me holding her hand.
 I should have known.